Your rent

 - tell you why the amount has changed

-If Housing Benefit or Universal Credit helps pay your rent, you must notify them of any changes.
+If Housing Benefit or Universal Credit helps pay your rent, we will send them details of your amended rent charges.

 What is a service charge